-- a) Policy: Policies and codes are adopted to further strategic priorities, goals, and objectives. - b) Diverse Residential: Downtown's residential population grows with more thoughtfully planned, attainable, and diverse housing types and prices. - c) Neighborhoods & Districts: Neighborhood and district plans are advanced, managed and funded. - d) Tree Canopy: Increase the downtown tree canopy by 10%. - e) Preservation: There is a meaningful increase in protected live music venues and historic assets in downtown.
+- a) Policy: Policies and codes are adopted to further strategic priorities, goals and objectives. - b) Diverse Residential: Downtown's residential population grows with more thoughtfully planned, attainable, and diverse housing types and prices. - c) Neighborhoods & Districts: Neighborhood and district plans are advanced, managed and funded. - d) Tree Canopy: Increase the downtown tree canopy by 10%. - e) Preservation: There is a meaningful increase in protected live music venues and historic assets in downtown.

-- Participation of downtown stakeholders in city code and policy updates related to downtown - Participation of downtown stakeholders in City of Austin planning and urban design efforts for downtown - Participation in planning and design process for I-35 highway caps (Our Future 35) in downtown, including engagement of downtown stakeholders - Development of tools and/or educational programs to support the preservation of downtown historic properties - Educational partnerships to increase awareness and stewardship of downtown's urban tree canopy
+- Participation of downtown stakeholders in city code and policy updates related to downtown - Participation of downtown stakeholders in City of Austin planning and urban design efforts for downtown - Development of tools and/or educational programs to support preservation, affordability and economic development - Business and retail support including tactical placemaking efforts - Educational partnerships to increase awareness and stewardship of downtown's urban tree canopy